-Life insurance can be a critical financial component of any lifetime partnership or union.
+Life insurance for newlyweds can be a critical financial component of any lifetime partnership or union.
 When you marry, you promise to take care of each other for richer or for poorer.
 In sickness and health.
 And, yes, until death do you part.
 Life insurance extends that promise further by helping to care for your partner even after you’re gone financially.

 Money from a life insurance policy can be used by your partner to help pay day-to-day expenses, pay debts and, eventually, help support your children.
 A good place to start when determining if life insurance is for you is by just getting an idea of the coverage amount you need to protect your loved ones financially.

 Choosing Term or Permanent Life Insurance

 There are many different types of life insurance, but the two main varieties are permanent and term.
 Permanent life insurance coverage lasts a lifetime and accrues cash value that builds over time and can be borrowed against.
 However, loans from the policy reduce the cash value and the death benefit.
 As it tends to be more complicated than term life insurance, permanent life insurance often requires the assistance of a financial professional or agent.
 Additionally, the premiums are significantly higher.
 A $500,000 policy for a healthy 35-year-old man would likely cost around $550 per month.

 Term life insurance is an affordable and practical way to protect your loved ones’ financial future.
 A 30-year, $500,000 policy would cost that same, healthy 35-year-old man about $38 per month.
 The way term life insurance works (once you’ve applied and gotten approval for coverage) is in exchange for a monthly premium, an insurer will pay a death benefit if you were to die within the term length.